cloudfoundry/hwc-buildpack/docs/newrelic.md

 			alternatively you can add the New Relic app name to application's 'manifest.yml' file as an environment variable "NEW_RELIC_APP_NAME" in the "env" section

-	    - add proxy settings to the "service" element as a sub-element. example:
+	    - **proxy setting:** add proxy settings to the "service" element as a sub-element. example:
 			```
 	    	  <service licenseKey="9999999999999999999999999999999999999999">
 	    	    <proxy host="my_proxy_server.com" port="9090" />
 	    	  </service>
 			```

-	    - change agent logging level and destination
+	    - **logging level:** change agent logging level and destination
 			```
 	    	  <log level="info" console="true" />
 			```

-	    - as 'hwc.exe' is the executable running your application, make sure 'newrelic.config' contains the following tag:
+	    - **non-IIS executable instrumentation:** as 'hwc.exe' is the executable running your application, make sure 'newrelic.config' contains the following tag:
 			```
 			  <instrumentation>
 			    <applications>